 - Copy the generated token to your clipboard.
 Once you navigate from the page, token can be seen again by selecting Ingest Tokens.

-- Axiom uses Filebeats to forward logs from your Kubernetes cluster.
+- Axiom uses Filebeats to forward logs from your Kubernetes cluster data sources.
 Setting it up is as simple as copying the daemonset’s yaml file from the Axiom Docs and configuring it by adding the environment variable values for your Axiom host, dataset, and the ingest token.
 See the example template below:

 - Apply and run your